-The Top All-Inclusive Resorts in the U.S. Virgin Islands
+The Best All-inclusive Resorts in the U.S. Virgin Islands — No Passport Required

-Craving a spur-of-the-moment weekend trip?
+Craving a spur-of-the-moment weekend trip, or thinking about your first out-of-state trip in more than a year?
 You don't need a passport to head to the U.S. Virgin Islands, making it an easy option for last-minute vacations.

-This trio of islands in the Caribbean has sugary beaches, a gorgeous national park, excellent snorkeling, and even deep-sea fishing.
-Travelers can choose between St. Croix, the largest island; St. Thomas, best known as a busy cruise port; and St. John, a petite nine-by-five-mile spot of which a full 75 percent is protected land.
+This trio of islands in the Caribbean has sugar-sand beaches, a gorgeous national park, excellent snorkeling, and even deep-sea fishing.
+Travelers can choose between St. Croix, the largest island; St. Thomas, best known as a busy cruise port; and St. John, a petite nine-by-five-mile spot of which a full 75% is protected land.

-For a truly stress-free escape to the U.S. Virgin Islands, try one of the isles’ all-inclusive resorts and packages.
-You'll spend less thinking about the bill and more time enjoying the colorful reefs, seeking secret coves, and bronzing on the beach.
+But for a truly stress-free escape, opt for one of these all-inclusive resorts or resort packages in the U.S. Virgin Islands.
+You'll spend less time thinking about the bill and more time enjoying the colorful reefs, seeking secret coves, and bronzing on the beach.

-Divi Carina Bay Beach Resort & Casino on St. Croix
+Divi Carina Bay Beach Resort & Casino, St. Croix